DataBiosphere/data-platforms/README.md

-# Commons Alliance Components
+# Data Platforms

-This repository will try to explain the components that take part in the Team Calcium NIH Data Commons Pilot (and beyond).
+This repository gathers together components that take part in the Commons Alliance.
+These components describe interfaces and features that can be assembled to create "data platforms" useful for storing, and performing reproducible analyses on data and metadata.

 This is a living document.